 It goes without saying that heating up a ceramic nail is not for beginners.
 If you want to try your hand at using a ceramic nail with little to no experience, you will be wise to at least have a competent user who has used ceramic before and knows how to properly heat up the nail before trying it out yourself.

 Ceramic nails are excellent for professional connoisseurs who demand a high-quality nail that will not influence the flavor profile and will retain heat for longer periods of time.
-Unlike other materials on the market, ceramic will be one the most popular materials for a dab nail and will continue to be improved upon as technology advances.
+Unlike other materials on the market, ceramic is one of the most popular materials for a dab nail and will continue to be improved upon as technology advances.